 By Trailer screenshot (Mary Poppins Trailer) [Public domain], via Wikimedia Commons

-Okay now that that’s over lets continue; in this post I am going to be talking about laughing and how it can help you, me, everybody, manage stress and anxiety better.
+In this post I am going to be talking about laughing and how it can help you, me, everybody, manage stress and anxiety better.
 You’ve probably heard the saying that laughter is the best medicine, but is that true or are the people who are saying it just trying to put the wool over your eyes?

 I myself love to laugh, especially after a good joke.
 A lot of the time if I’m really bored or really sad and have nothing else to do with my life, I watch some videos of comedians like Jerry Seinfield or Russel Peters, heck sometimes both; they always give me a good laugh.